 DSP is a water-insoluble, homobifunctional N-hydroxysuccimide ester (NHS-ester) and DTSSP is its water-soluble analog.
 These crosslinkers are thiol-cleavable, primary amine-reactive and have been used in many applications.
 NHS-ester reactions with primary amines form covalent amide bonds that results in the release of N-hydroxysuccinimide.
 DSP is non-sulfonated and, therefore, is non-water-soluble whereas DTSSP is sulfonated and water-soluble.

-DSS is hydrophobic and dissolved in an organic solvent such as DMSO or DMF then added to the aqueous reaction mixture.
-DSS does not possess a charged group and is lipophilic and membrane-permeable, which makes it useful for intracellular and intramembrane conjugations.
-Water-soluble BS3 possess a charged group and is useful for cell-surface protein crosslinking.
+DSP is first dissolved in an organic solvent and added to the aqueous reaction mixture.
+Because DSP does not possess a charged group, it is lipophilic and membrane-permeable and is useful for intracellular and intramembrane conjugation.

 100 mg/bottle or 500 mg/bottle